Why did you choose a career change into teaching?

 What advice would you give to others looking to get into teaching?

 I think the advice that I would give to any of the students, either already studying at university or considering coming to the university, would be to give things a go, to say yes.
 There were so many opportunities that I've had at the university that I've only experienced by pushing myself out of my comfort zone, by saying yes to things that I might not ordinarily during a placement.
-I was offered to go to Newcastle for a couple days with some of the students, and that that was something that kind of terrified me slightly.
+I was offered to go to Newcastle for a couple of days with some of the students, and that that was something that kind of terrified me slightly.
 I didn't know if I was ready for that level of responsibility, but I said yes, and it ended up being one of my absolute highlights of my first year.
 To anybody coming here or already studying here, I'd definitely say ‘yes’ and push yourself a little bit out of your comfort zone.

 What is student life like in Carlisle?